jcslol/Nmap-Practice/README.md

 # Nmap Scans and Network Analysis Examples

-This repository contains examples and findings from Nmap scans conducted on a simulated network (`172.16.0.0/24`).
+This repository contains examples and findings from Nmap scans conducted on a simulated network.
 It provides a practical guide to discovering hosts, identifying firewalls, and analyzing services.

 ---